FAQ

 Q: Where do the participants come from?

 A: We expect the attendees to be a very international audience.
-In the past (2016, 2018, 2020), attendees came from the USA, Canada, UK, Portugal, the Netherlands, Belgium, Germany and Brazil, which makes a great opportunity for networking too!
+In the past (2016, 2018, 2020 and 2023), attendees came from the USA, Canada, UK, Portugal, the Netherlands, Belgium, Germany, Serbia, and Brazil, which makes a great opportunity for networking too!

-A: The Waterfowl Conservation Workshop 2023 from October 25-29 will be hosted in Seattle, Washington, USA in partnership with Woodland Park Zoo.
-Pre and Post conference locations will differ in location.
+A: The Waterfowl Conservation Workshop 2026 will be hosted in the United Kingdom, close to Manchester.
 More details can be found here.

 Q: Are the WCW speaker sessions and workshops in English?